 Calgary, Canada, August 15, 2017(GCDC) - Where are they now?
-The first Gambella Anyuak refugees groups (Walda 18 elites) who flee to Kenya, in May 1991, shortly after Derg regime collapsed, was the eye opener for the entirely Anyuak society for better opportunities in the West.
+The first Gambella Anywaa refugee groups (Walda 18 elites) who flee to Kenya, in May 1991, shortly after the Derg regime collapsed, was the eye-opener for the entirely Anywaa society for better opportunities in the West.

-This group was fully loaded with talent, they were professional athletes, engineers, nurses, teachers, university, college and technical students from all field of studies.
+This group was fully loaded with talent, they were professional athletes, engineers, nurses, teachers, university, college, and technical students from all fields of studies.

-The first test of our refugee life when we arrived in Walda refugee camp.
+The first test of our refugee life when we arrived in the Walda refugee camp.
 There was the United Nations High Commissioner (UNHCR) office in the middle of the camp and we were given places in the surrounding area to build our tents.
-Ethiopian had three sub camps namely the students camp (where former university and college students supposed to settle), the military camp (that designed for ex-soldiers to settle), and the civilian camp (where those who had been civil servants of the previous Ethiopian government supposed to settle).
-South Sudan had two sub camp, (Sudan One where Gambella's Anyuak refugees settle) and (Sudan Two where others Sudanese settle).
+Ethiopian had three sub-camps namely the students camp (where former university and college students supposed to settle), the military camp (that designed for ex-soldiers to settle), and the civilian camp (where those who had been civil servants of the previous Ethiopian government supposed to settle).
+South Sudan had two subcamps, (Sudan One where Gambella's Anywaa refugees settle) and (Sudan Two where others Sudanese settle).

-I don’t have their updated status, but here is what I know, 8 of them live in Canada, 14 of them live in US and 7 of them deceased.
+I don’t have their updated status, but here is what I know, 8 of them live in Canada, 14 of them live in the US, and 7 of them deceased.

-The UNHCR had also other aid implementing agencies such as Care that was in charge of supplying us with food and non-food items, African medical and research foundation (AMREF) that was in charge of health care, and International rescue committee (IRC) that was in charge of sanitation.
-Refugees from other countries of origin such as Somalia, South Sudan and Congo were also brought later to this camp.
+The UNHCR had also other aid implementing agencies such as Care that were in charge of supplying us with food and non-food items, African medical and research foundation (AMREF) that was in charge of health care, and international rescue committee (IRC) that was in charge of sanitation.
+Refugees from other countries of origin such as Somalia, South Sudan, and Congo were also brought later to this camp.

-Some protestant followers in Walda introduced us to that faith based on Jesus alone salvation and the Bible.
+Some protestant followers in Walda introduced us to that faith-based on Jesus alone salvation and the Bible.
 Some of us interested in having fellowship with some like-minded people and in reading the Bible.
-Later, few of us got our first job in Walda as a construction worker, community health worker and warehouse store worker at IRC compound.
+Later, a few of us got our first job in Walda as a construction worker, community health worker, and warehouse store worker at the IRC compound.